Master of Music (MMus) Degree in the field of Clarinet Performance

 Further information on curricular requirements for all majors and degree programs is available from the Shepherd School of Music.

-A minimum grade of B- (2.67 grade points) is expected of all music students in their major applied area.
-A grade of C+ (2.33 grade points) or lower is considered unsatisfactory and will be evaluated in the following manner:
+A minimum grade of B- (2.67 grade points) per course is expected of all music students in their major applied area.
+A grade of C+ (2.33 grade points) or lower in a course in the student's major applied area is considered unsatisfactory and will be evaluated in the following manner:

-If a student receives a second semester of C+ (2.33 grade points) or lower in their major applied area, whether for consecutive semesters or not, the student will be discontinued as a music performance major and merit scholarship from the Shepherd School will be discontinued.
+- If a student receives a second semester of C+ (2.33 grade points) or lower in a course in their major applied area, whether for consecutive semesters or not, the student will be discontinued as a music performance major and merit scholarship from the Shepherd School will be discontinued.

 Note: For music history and musicology majors a grade of C+ (2.33 grade points) or lower in any music history course is considered unsatisfactory and will be evaluated as above.

-Graduate degree requirement: a minimum grade point average of 2.67 is necessary for graduation.
+Graduate degree requirement: a minimum overall grade point average of 2.67 is necessary for graduation.

 Leaves of Absence and Voluntary Withdrawal